 Biodiversity loss is one of the key environmental challenges globally.
 In this stream, you'll learn strategies for conserving and restoring the natural world.

-Coordinator: Jasmin Hufschmid
+Coordinator: Dr Jasmin Hufschmid

-Conservation of biodiversity, and the restoration of biological communities and landscapes, pose huge challenges for managers of our natural resources.
+Conservation of biodiversity – and the restoration of biological communities and landscapes – pose huge challenges for managers of our natural resources.
 Meaningful progress in this area demands rigorous training in a range of disciplines, especially conservation biology, restoration ecology and landscape management, as well as in the policies and social issues that enable or constrain success.
 This specialisation focuses on the conservation and restoration of ecosystems, with exciting subjects also available in wildlife conservation.

 Students with undergraduate studies and/or professional experience in life sciences, forestry, natural resource management, agriculture, parks and wildlife management or environmental engineering.
 It also suits professionals wanting to upgrade or link their skills to environmental management.